yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 	</picture>
 </figure>

-This means that the idea of differentiation between offline search results (history and bookmarks) and search engine results no longer applies.
-Someone who uses this setting in Firefox preferences (not a secret feature!) *never* sees search engine results, and with the release of Firefox 93 will see their *locally sourced* search results labeled as "Firefox Suggest" results.
+In this case, the idea of differentiation between offline search results (history and bookmarks) and search engine results doesn't apply.
+Someone who uses this setting in Firefox preferences (this is not a secret feature!) never sees search engine results in their address bar, and with the release of Firefox 92 saw their *locally sourced* search results labeled as "Firefox Suggest" results.

 #### A Dark Pattern
 {:.no_toc}